-Picture the tundra.
-In all likelihood you're picturing a vast, frozen wasteland with snow everywhere and perhaps the occasional polar bear.
+Picture the tundra: In all likelihood you're picturing a vast, frozen wasteland with snow everywhere and perhaps the occasional polar bear.
 There's actually more life in the tundra than you might realize, particularly during the summer when the long arctic days deliver a manic growing season.
-That he tundra is home to a variety of plants and animals is reason enough to call the tundra important, but this region of the world has other characteristics vital to life as we know it.
+The fact that the tundra is home to a variety of plants and animals is reason enough to call the tundra important, but this region of the world has other characteristics vital to life as we know it.

 Perhaps the most famous feature of the tundra is its permafrost, referring to land that never thaws.
 While the surface layer of soil in the tundra does thaw during the summer - allowing plant and animal life to thrive - there is permanently frozen soil beneath this layer.

 Permafrost can vary in thickness from one to 1,000 meters (that is, from roughly three to 3,300 feet.)
 This frozen ground has proven vital to tracking climate change through the centuries, as any temperature change leaves its mark on the permafrost.
 Permafrost has also alerted scientists to the rapid environmental changes happening since the industrial revolution.

 The rainforest is often called "the earth's lungs," because the extremely high plant density is responsible for converting a lot of the world's carbon dioxide into oxygen.
 A similar claim can be made about the tundra - it is the earth's carbon sink.

 Because a lot of otherwise fertile land is permafrost, the tundra contains a lot of carbon that would otherwise escape into the atmosphere.
 Scientists predict that if global temperatures continue to increase, much of this carbon actually will be released, creating a positive feedback cycle that could result in accelerating the increase in global temperatures.